 What is Breast Reduction Recovery Like?

 After breast reduction surgery, it is best to avoid strenuous activities (including going to the gym) for about three to four weeks.
 Most patients are able to resume work and most daily activities after approximately two weeks.
 Pain during recovery is usually minimal, but any mild discomfort that you experience can usually be treated with medication.
 It is fairly common for breasts to appear larger than they will ultimately be, due to swelling.
 This will gradually go down over time, and most swelling should be resolved after three to four weeks.

 Breast Reduction FAQs

 Will my breast reduction scars be noticeable?

 Dr. Lintner places all incisions skillfully and carefully in a way that can provide patients with the most inconspicuous scars possible.
 As the scars heal, they should also begin to fade.
 To ensure proper healing takes place, it is crucial to follow Dr. Lintner’s post-op instructions.
 Ultimately, the relief from pain, boost in self-confidence, and other benefits of breast reduction tend to outweigh any concern patients may have about residual scarring.

 How much does breast reduction cost?

 There are several variables that can affect the cost of breast reduction surgery, so the price tends to range from patient to patient.
 According to 2016 statistics gathered by the American Society of Plastic Surgeons, the average cost for breast reduction in the U.S. is roughly $5,600.
-The price range can vary depending on factors such as medical insurance coverage, the amount of tissue and skin being removed, the surgeon’s fee, anesthesia, medications, and more.
+The price range can vary depending on factors such as, the amount of tissue and skin being removed, the surgeon’s fee, anesthesia, medications, and more.
 The city in which the surgery is being performed and the surgeon’s level of expertise can often affect the cost, as well.
 To help our patients make payment more manageable, we offer plastic surgery financing options.